-Return receipts may be useful in select and rare business communications.
-For example when one individual wants to confirm that a important communication has been received by the recipient.
+Return receipts may be helpful in select and rare business communications.
+For example, one individual wants to confirm that the recipient has received a vital communication.

 When Return Receipts become annoying…

-As we know, in the work environment there is no expectation of privacy.
-If a supervisor wants to confirm you have received a certain email (of course not every email), simply acknowledge your receipt and go about your business.
+As we know, there is no expectation of privacy in the work environment.
+If a supervisor wants to confirm you have received a specific email (of course not every email), acknowledge your receipt and go about your business.
 If you feel there are other reasons behind these requests, contact them to have a sit-down to discuss your concerns.

-Do you communicate with someone who has this feature on for every single email?
-Send them a nice email with a “Did you know…..” the best approach is to inform them that this is not a feature to be used for every casual email.
+Do you communicate with someone who has this feature for every email?
+Send them a friendly email with a “Did you know…..” the best approach is to inform them that this is not a feature to be used for every casual email.

 Know that Most RRs will be Ignored.

 The recipient has the right to determine when/if they want to read an email and reply to it.
-RRs should be reserved for those instances where it is critical to knowing the email was received/opened.
-And even then the recipient is under no obligation to accept your request.
+Therefore, RRs should be reserved for those instances where it is critical to know the email was received/opened.
+And even then, the recipient is under no obligation to accept your request.